jxnlee/cse110-lab1/index.md

 ## Skills & Experience
 ### Technical Skills
-* Programming Lnguages: `Java`, `Python`, `C`, `C++`, `Linux Command LIne`, `MATLAB`
+* Programming Languages: `Java`, `Python`, `C`, `C++`, `Linux Command Line`, `MATLAB`
-* Object-Oriented Programming, applications of Data Structures and Algorithms, Systems Programming in C and Assembly, with experience programming microcontrollers such as Arduinos
+* Object-oriented programming, applications of Data Structures and Algorithms, Systems Programming in C and Assembly, with experience programming microcontrollers such as Arduino
 * Analog Design, Circuit Analysis, and applications of circuits and their components
-* Cisco certified in introductory cybersecurity concepts (threats, attacks, vulnerabilities,approaches to threat detection and defense)
+* Cisco certified in introductory cybersecurity concepts (threats, attacks, vulnerabilities, approaches to threat detection and defense)
 ### Tools & Libraries
 * Programming with **IntelliJ IDEA** and **Eclipse** IDEs, **Vim**, and the **Visual Studio Code** code editor
 * Designing circuit schematics and conducting simulations and analysis with **LTSpice** and **PSpice**